nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/examples/04-images-dimensions/README.md

 _Note: If you fear forgetting to add a `width` attribute to some images, you can run the build in debug mode (learn [more about debugging here](/eleventy-plugin-images-responsiver/debugging.html)), you'll get warnings about missing `width` attributes.
 Instead of `npm start`, run `DEBUG=images-responsiver:* npm start`._

+_Note: Specifying both `width` and `height` attributes on images helps browsers prepare the required space in the page even if the image has not yet been downloaded.
+It [enhances the page rendering performance](https://www.youtube.com/watch?v=4-d_SoCHeWE), good for the user experience._

 <!-- TODO
 # Other ways to add the width attribute to images